capy-language/capy/README.md

 ### Comptime

-One of the most powerful parts of Capy is its arbitrary compile-time execution.
+One of the most powerful features of Capy is its arbitrary compile-time execution.
 This allows you to run *any* code at compile-time, returning whatever data you wish.

 ```cpp